How To Make Water Kefir (Tibicos)

 • Small batches are good!
 Due to the shorter fermentation time, making smaller amounts works best – perfect for one person.
 Kombucha is best made in 1 gallon size batches or larger.

-Water kefir has a bunch of neat, old names.
-Here are just a few.
+Water kefir has a bunch of neat, old names such as:

 Tibicos, tibi, sugar kefir grains, Japanese water crystals, California bees,